Nie Yuanzi: Cultural Revolution

-On 25 May 1966, Nie put up a big-character poster on the campus of Peking University.
+On 25 May 1966, Nie was the lead signatory on a big-character poster on the campus of Peking University.
 The poster criticised Song Shuo, deputy director of the Beijing Municipal University Bureau, Lu Ping, the President of Peking University and head of its CCP committee, and Peng Peiyun, an official in the Beijing Municipal University Bureau.
 Although Nie's main criticism was over the control of Peking University by the bourgeoisie, the aim of the campaign was to legitimise the purge of the Beijing municipal party chief Peng Zhen, by exposing his alleged crime of supporting a bourgeoise reactionary education line.
 This was pushed by members of the radical left-lean clique surrounding Mao Zedong, including Kang Sheng and his wife Cao Yi'ou.The text of the big character poster was as follows:"To hold meetings and to post big-character posters are mass militant methods of the best kind.
 But you 'lead' the masses by preventing them from holding meetings and putting up posters.
 You have manufactured various taboos and regulations.
 By so doing, have you not suppressed, forbidden, and opposed the mass revolution?
 We absolutely will not allow you to do so!

 You shout about 'strengthening the leadership and standing fast at one's post.'
 You still want to 'stand fast' at your 'posts' in order to sabotage the Cultural Revolution.
 We warn you that a mantis cannot stop the wheels of a cart, and mayflies cannot topple a giant tree.
 You are daydreaming!